-- The Satellite: While many governments build their own satellites, most share space on commercial satellites.
-In many instances, governments will use a combination of owned and leased satellite capacity. - The Ground System: Since the early days of satellite, the cost of building a ground system has come down dramatically, with many options for implementation.
-For example, it can be procured directly or leased as part of a managed service to meet various government needs. - The Remotes: The equipment at the site-whether a cellular base station, a community center, or a subscriber's home can be purchased, leased, or subsidized in any number of ways to make the service economically viable for those unserved and underserved by other forms of Internet access.
-In fact, a satellite terminal capable of speeds of up to 200 Mbps can be obtained at a fraction of the cost of a high-end 4G mobile handset.
-For a little more, the satellite terminal can have the advanced features required for use in mobile networks to connect 4G base stations.
+- The Satellite While many governments build their own satellites, most share space on commercial satellites.
+In many instances, governments will use a combination of owned and leased satellite capacity. - The Ground System Since the early days of satellite, the cost of building a ground system has come down dramatically, with many options for implementation.
+For example, it can be procured directly or leased as part of a managed service to meet various government needs. - The Remotes Finally, the equipment at the site whether a cellular base station, a community center or a subscriber's home can be purchased, leased or subsidized in any number of ways to make the service economically viable for those unserved and underserved by other forms of Internet access.
+In fact, a fraction of the cost of a high-end 4G mobile handset, one can have a satellite terminal capable of speeds of up to 200 Mbps.
+For a little more, the satellite terminal can have advanced features required for use in mobile networks to connect 4G base stations.

-Satellite technology is more than just an excellent complement to fiber, cable, and wireless networks that enables MNOs and telcos to extend their networks and reach more subscribers in numerous ways.
-It is an essential part of the mix of technologies in order to build a network that reaches everyone, everywhere.
+Satellite makes a convincing complement to fiber, cable and wireless networks, enabling MNOs and telcos to extend their networks and reach more subscribers in numerous ways.
+In fact, in order to build a network that reaches everyone, everywhere, satellite must be part of the mix of technologies.